 At Quorn Hall School we include the “Daily Mile”, to help meet the government's target of all students being active for at least 60 minutes a day

-At Quorn Hall School we motivate students to participate in a variety of sports through a quality of teaching that is engaging and enjoyable.
-From our lessons, our students learn to take responsibility for their own health and fitness, many of whom also enjoy the success of competitive sports.
+At Quorn Hall School we motivate pupils to participate in a variety of sports through a quality of teaching that is engaging and enjoyable.
+From our lessons, our pupils learn to take responsibility for their own health and fitness, many of whom also enjoy the success of competitive sports.

-We equip our students with the necessary skills and love for sport and physical activity.
-Here at Quorn Hall School we aim to ensure students leave with a love for one or more sports in the following areas (participation, coaching or officiating.
+We equip our pupils with the necessary skills and love for sport and physical activity.
+Here at Quorn Hall School we aim to ensure pupils leave with a love for one or more sports in the following areas (participation, coaching or officiating.
 They will grow up to live healthy and happy lives utilising the skills and knowledge acquired in PE, into all aspects of their lives.